Cutoff stability under distributional constraints with an application to summer internship matching: Preliminaries

 \subsection{Connection with the models by Kamada and Kojima}

-Our model satisfies the heredity property of \citet{KaKo17b} and \citet{GKK+17}, that says that if a matching is feasible then it remains feasible if the numbers of applicants matched to each project weakly decreases.
-More formally, their matching model under distributional constraints that satisfy heredity (HER), can be represented by a \textbf{feasibility function} $f:\mathcal{M}\rightarrow \{0,1\}$ that satisfies the following condition:
+Our model satisfies the heredity property of \citet{KaKo17b} and \citet{GKK+17}, that says that if a matching is feasible then it remains feasible if the numbers of applicants matched to each project decreases or remains the same.
+Let $\mathcal{M}$ denote all the subsets of $A\times P$, that we call as generalized matchings.
+Their matching model under distributional constraints that satisfy heredity (HER), can be represented by a \textbf{feasibility function} $f:\mathcal{M}\rightarrow \{0,1\}$ that satisfies the following condition:

 \begin{itemize} \item $f(\emptyset)=1$ and, for any two matchings $M$ and $M'$, if $|M'(p)|\leq |M(p)| \ \forall p\in P$ then $f(M)=1 \Rightarrow f(M')=1$. \end{itemize}